 - MCOM 5023.
-Public Opinion Propaganda and the Mass Media Survey of public opinion formation and change, with special attention to the role of the mass media in the creation and use of public opinion and propaganda. - MCOM 5603.
+Public Opinion Propaganda and the Mass Media

+Survey of public opinion formation and change, with special attention to the role of the mass media in the creation and use of public opinion and propaganda. - MCOM 5603.
 Crisis Communication An investigation of communications during crises, focusing on public relations, advertising and other persuasive efforts by institutions, corporations, movement leaders, and citizens to describe, persuade and shape human interactions with their environment during a crisis. - MCOM 6023.
 Advanced Studies in Communications Law An advanced study of communications law problems, issues, and responsibilities.
 Selected publications in the field will be examined.
-Individual projects concerning legal problems in freedom and responsibilities of the mass media. - MCOM 6043.
+Individual projects concerning legal problems in freedom and responsibilities of the mass media. - MCOM 6033.
+Media Regulation, Public Interest and the LawCourse provides an introduction to media laws and regulations, addressing how they impact media managers, how to allocate necessary resources, and how to remain current as to media policies and regulations. - MCOM 6043.
 Theory of Mass Communications Study of mass communications models, theory development, mass communications theories and theory relationships to research in mass communications. - MCOM 6063.
-Interpretative Research Methods in Mass Communication This course is intended to provide the student with the basic skills needed for understanding, rather than predicting or controlling, phenomena.
+Interpretative Research Methods in Mass Communication

+This course is intended to provide the student with the basic skills needed for understanding, rather than predicting or controlling, phenomena.
 Included will be discussion of and practice in basic phenomenological description, structural analysis, research interviewing, and qualitative research reporting.
 Co-requisite: MCOM 6043 Theory of Mass Communication - MCOM 6163.
 Applied Research in Mass Communications Guided research dealing with practical problems in mass communications.
 A primary outcome of the course will be a formal research paper acceptable for publication.
-Prerequisite: MCOM 6053. - MCOM 6303.
-Media, Heritage, and Cultural Identity Course analyzes various forms of media to better understand how media contributes to cultural identity and heritage. - MCOM 670V.
-Thesis - MCOM 671V.
-Project - MCOM 680V.
-Independent Study
+Prerequisite: MCOM 6053. - MCOM 6263.
+Ethnographic Research in Visual Communications Ethnographic research in Visual Communication focuses on the development and application of visual research methods used in communication.
+Students will learn through course lectures, readings and discussions as well as hands-on ethnographic fieldwork or survey-based research. - MCOM 6303.
+Media, Heritage, and Cultural Identity Course analyzes various forms of media to better understand how media contributes to cultural identity and heritage. - MCOM 6423.
+Media Entrepreneurship Students will focus on development of entrepreneurial products by taking an idea from conception to production completion while practicing aspects of management, financing, and entrepreneurship.
+Students will address communication industry dilemmas that address creative product development. - MCOM 6433.
+Media Programming Strategies Strategy and creative development of media offerings.
+Students will analyze a media market, develop programming options based on market data and initiate scheduling and promotion of such programming.